dzapataHDI/nomemory/The-MockNeat-Class.md

 The MAC address can be formatted in a few ways.
 Each of these ways is mapped in the enum `MACAddressFormatType`: `DASH_EVERY_2_DIGITS`, `COLON_EVERY_2_DIGITS`, `DOT_EVERY_2_DIGITS`, `DOT_EVERY_4_DIGITS`.

-Example of generating a MAC addresses and showing it in the format `DOT_EVERY_4_DIGITS`:
+Example for generating a MAC addresses and showing it in the format `DOT_EVERY_4_DIGITS`:
 ```java
 String mac = mock.macs().type(DOT_EVERY_4_DIGITS).val();
 // Possible Output: 9a25.aa24.df7c